maxibor/sam2lca/docs/source/tutorial.md

 ## Running sam2lca

-Once we have our alignment file, here in `bam` format, we can now run [sam2lca](https://github.com/maxibor/sam2lca) to identify which plants shed some of its DNA in our sequencing file.
+Once we have our alignment file, here in `bam` format, we can now run [sam2lca](https://github.com/maxibor/sam2lca) to identify the lowest common ancestor species for the aligned reads and thus infer which plants shed some of its DNA in our sequencing file.

 First, we need to set up the sam2lca database for *plant markers*